Frost-Phoenix/nixos-config/README.md

 toogle_blur.sh
 </summary>

 **Description:** This script toggles the Hyprland blur effect.
-If the blur is currently enabled, it will be disabled, and if it's disabled, it will be turned on. <br>
+If the blur is currently enabled, it will be disabled, and if it's disabled, it will be turned on.

 **Usage:** ```toogle_blur```
 </details>